robertwtucker/spt-charts/README.md

 # The SPT Chart Library for Kubernetes

-A library of [Helm](https://helm.sh) charts used to install [Quadient®️ Inspire](https://www.quadient.com/intelligent-communication/customer-communications2) and related applications used by the Global Strategic Projects Team to provide demo support services (via [Kubernetes](https://kubernetes.io)).
+A library of [Helm](https://helm.sh) charts used to install [Quadient® Inspire](https://www.quadient.com/intelligent-communication/customer-communications2) and related applications used by the Global Strategic Projects Team to provide demo support services (via [Kubernetes](https://kubernetes.io)).

 ## Getting Started